 Many states’ sales tax laws (including Wisconsin) exempt companies from paying sales tax on vehicles, leases, and maintenance if they use their own fleet of trucks to deliver goods to their customers.
 Exemptions are statutory, not loopholes, and are closely regulated but can save companies significant costs.
 In order to take advantage of this exemption, a company needs to create a transportation company.

-Fleet Wellness measures performance against benchmarks and industry best practices including cost savings, cash flow, operational efficiencies, driver safety, and reliability.
-The program builds on the holistic fleet management concept that many factors cultivate a great fleet.
-One or two are important but an optimal fleet addresses all facets.
+Fleet wellness measures performance against benchmarks and industry best practices including cost savings, cash flow, tax, operational efficiencies, administration, driver safety, and reliability.
+Use this infographic to discover the 5 tenets of fleet wellness.